TheVarsity/OpenVarsity/content/posts/2020-07-26-adventures-in-crashing-the-varsity-with-rahul-tarak-01/index.md

 ---
-title: Adventures in Crashing The Varsity with Rahul Tarak | 01
+title: Solving A SSL Error with Artificial Intelligence | Adventures in Crashing The Varsity with Rahul Tarak Part 1
 author: Rahul Tarak
 date: "2020-07-26"
-excerpt:
+excerpt: Solving SSL/DNS error using Artificial Intelligence |
-  A series where I go through every incident of me crashing the site, how I managed to do it, what I learnt from it and what I changed
+  A series where I go through every incident of me crashing the site, how I managed to do it, what I learnt from it and what I changed.
 hero: images/hero.jpg
 ---